GenomicsAotearoa/metagenomics_summer_school/README.md

 If you are having trouble downloading files using `scp`, we are providing exemplar output files which you can download through your browser, [here](https://github.com/GenomicsAotearoa/metagenomics_summer_school/tree/master/materials/resources).

+#### Slides for workshop

+You can find a copy of the slides presented during the workshop, with published figures removed, in the [slides/](https://github.com/GenomicsAotearoa/metagenomics_summer_school/tree/master/slides) folder.

 ---

 ## Workshop exercises